East Hampton Airport: Overview

 Effective May 19, 2022, the airport went from a public to a private airport according to FAA records.
-However, enforcement of the change of the private rules was delayed by a temporary injunction at the request of aviation users of the airport.
-On October 19, 2022, Paul J. Baisley, Jr., Presiding Justice of the Supreme Court Civil Parts of the 10th Judicial District in Suffolk County, New York, made the order permanent because the town did not analyze the proposed restrictions under New York’s State Environmental Quality Review Act or submit a study in compliance with the federal Airport Noise and Capacity Act of 1990.
+However, enforcement of the change to the private rules was delayed by a temporary injunction at the request of aviation users of the airport.
+On October 19, 2022, Paul J. Baisley, Jr., Presiding Justice of the Supreme Court Civil Parts of the 10th Judicial District in Suffolk County, New York, made the order permanent because the town did not analyze the proposed restrictions under New York's State Environmental Quality Review Act or submit a study in compliance with the federal Airport Noise and Capacity Act of 1990.
 The town is debating whether to appeal the ruling.
 In the meantime the new codes and the FAA documents indicating it is a private airport remain in place.